Soostone/instrument/README.md

 the data where the problem actually occurred, rather than just having a fixed window.

+The redis queue feature itself uses gzip compression on its data as of 0.2.0.0.
+If you are using a previous version, you should purge your instrumentation keys in redis before upgrading.

 ## TODO

 * Go through the design refactor/cleanup various bits.